-London civil servant's bus odyssey sparks Twitter storm
+London council worker's bus odyssey sparks Twitter storm

 - Published

-When Jo Kibble, a 39-year-old civil servant from Greenwich, set out to travel as far as he could from London in one day only using public bus routes it was supposed to be a personal project.
+When Jo Kibble, a 39-year-old council employee from Greenwich, set out to travel as far as he could from London in one day only using public bus routes it was supposed to be a personal project.
 But he ended up sparking a Twitter storm, causing a debate about how to build a fairer country along the way.

 "I like travelling by public transport and by bus; I think it's a great way to see the country," Mr Kibble explains.